JScearcy/tiny-ng-store/README.md

 ### Run tests
     npm install
     npm run tests
-* This will run live server and open the tiny-ng-store.spec.html file in browser.
+* Runs Karma test runner and creates new results is the coverage/ folder.

 #### Examples
 * A small Angular 2 app that will track the amount of searches on page load.
+Including a systemjs config file.

     https://github.com/JScearcy/ng2-github-starter